Interested in Joining the lab?

 Kerry Byrne (PI)

 When Kerry isn't teaching and helping students with research projects, she enjoys being outdoors with her husband, daughters, and border collie, Zea mays.
 She loves backpacking, trail running, and cooking tasty new dishes in her spare time.
-Two recent adventures were hiking the John Muir trail (solo) in 2014 and backpacking the Walker's Haute Route in France and Switzerland in 2016.
-Since then, her adventure has mostly been working full time while raising two young children during the pandemic.
+Two recent adventures were cycling a portion of the Danube River trail with her family in 2025, and backpacking the Walker's Haute Route in France and Switzerland in 2016.

 Current Graduate Students